 - Pack lightweight summer clothing—shorts, T-shirts, polo shirts, sundresses—for visits between late June and early September, but be sure to bring along a pair of long pants or jeans and a jacket or sweater, especially if you're visiting areas along the coast.

 - Bathing suits, towels, and sunscreen are important for beachside or lakefront destinations or if your hotel has a swimming pool.
+Some New England hotels even have outdoor pools that stay open through the winter.

 - In the spring (April through late June) and fall (mid-September through early November), temperatures can be quite cold at night even when daytime temperatures are moderate and comfortable.
 You'll want to dress in layers and perhaps bring along a warmer jacket or raincoat.

 - A compact umbrella is always a good idea no matter what the season.
+Sunglasses are also a must year-round.

 - You'll want to be prepared with a warm winter coat, scarf, waterproof boots, and gloves or mittens if you plan to visit between November and March.
 Ear muffs or a head wrap are also a smart item to pack if you'll be spending time outdoors in the winter.
 Because winter storms can be unpredictable, you'll want to be sure you have a snow scraper, windshield washer fluid, blankets and emergency supplies in your car if you are driving.